roboscienceorg/book/source/Sensors/OrientationSensors.rst

 Magnetic encoding
 ^^^^^^^^^^^^^^^^^

-It is possible to use Hall-effect or other similar devices to do encoding.
+It is possible to use :index:`Hall-Effect` or other similar devices to do encoding.
 Small Hall-Effect sensors with sub-degreee accuracy are available.
 Placing a small ceramic magnet on the end of a shaft will generate a rotating magnetic field which can be detected with the